thabotr/android_marker_server/tests/README.txt

-This directory contains all the tests to be applied to the bash test scripts
+This directory contains all the tests to be to the gradler.